 06 Aug What is obesity costing your organisation

 Obesity and weight issues are a significant problem for a lot of developed countries around the world.
 The media and researchers are talking about this growing issue, but what action is being taken at an organisations level?
-Moreover, what are the actual effects of obesity on our businesses?
+Moreover, what are the actual effects and cost of obesity on our companies?

 A study by Finkelstein et al. (2010) on quantity expenditure and value lost in productivity relative to obesity identifies that individuals with a BMI of 35+, while only representing 37% of the obese population, are responsible for 61% of costs resulting from excess weight.
 Successful efforts to reduce the prevalence of obesity, especially among those with a body mass index of 35+, can result in significant savings to employers.